Steve is the author of a book on how to clear green pond water.

 Here is the sequence of construction I used:

-By the afternoon of the 3rd day, construction was complete.
+By the afternoon of the third day, construction was complete.
 Any leaks in the joints didn't matter as they were all under water in the pond.

 The ball valve was regulating the water flow correctly between the two containers.

-When we got up the morning of the 4th day we had clear pond water.
+When we got up the morning of the fourth day, we had clear pond water.
 The bottom of the pond was clearly visible.